Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2025-11-01-preview/types.md

 * **publicNetworkAccess**: 'Disabled' | 'Enabled' | 'SecuredByPerimeter' | string: Whether requests from Public Network are allowed
 * **readLocations**: [Location](#location)[] (ReadOnly): An array that contains of the read locations enabled for the Cosmos DB account.
 * **restoreParameters**: [RestoreParameters](#restoreparameters): Parameters to indicate the information about the restore.
-* **throughputPoolDedicatedRUs**: int (ReadOnly): Total dedicated throughput (RU/s) for database account.
+* **throughputPoolDedicatedRUs**: int: Total dedicated throughput (RU/s) for database account.
 Represents the sum of all manual provisioned throughput and all autoscale max RU/s across all shared throughput databases and dedicated throughput containers in the account for 1 region.
 READ ONLY.
-* **throughputPoolMaxConsumableRUs**: int (ReadOnly): When this account is part of a fleetspace with throughput pooling enabled, this is the maximum additional throughput (RU/s) that can be consumed from the pool, summed across all shared throughput databases and dedicated throughput containers in the account for 1 region.
+* **throughputPoolMaxConsumableRUs**: int: When this account is part of a fleetspace with throughput pooling enabled, this is the maximum additional throughput (RU/s) that can be consumed from the pool, summed across all shared throughput databases and dedicated throughput containers in the account for 1 region.
 READ ONLY.
 * **virtualNetworkRules**: [VirtualNetworkRule](#virtualnetworkrule)[]: List of Virtual Network ACL rules configured for the Cosmos DB account.
 * **writeLocations**: [Location](#location)[] (ReadOnly): An array that contains the write location for the Cosmos DB account.